zmudzinski/authorizator/README.md

  Don't forget to run `composer dump-autoload`.

 ### Create an authorization action
-Afterwards you have to create a new class that inherits `Tzm\Authorizator\AuthorizatorAction`.
+Afterwards you have to create a new class that inherits `Tzm\Authorizator\Service\AuthorizatorAction`.
 It handles an action that requires authorization.

 Class must declare method `afterAuthorization()`.
 This method will be called after successful authorization f.ex. a money transfer will be executed.
 By `$this->authorizarion` you can access to your `Authorization` model.
 Finally you have to define `$allowedChannels` array contains name of code delivery channel classes that will be assign to this action f.ex.:
 ```php